markosluk/virtualLibraryAPI/README.md

 Rest client extension was used for testing.
 File requests.rest included for test routes and parameters.

-.env file included to check necessary data.
+.env file included to check necessary data structure

 Functionality description: